-This short video overview offers glimpses of some of the beautiful native wildflowers, the grassy paths and natural vistas (video by ToePhoto Commercial Photography).
-Also read lots more about Egans Greenway further below…
+This short video overview offers glimpses of some of the beautiful native wildflowers, the grassy paths and natural vistas.

-Brown marsh rabbits hop along the grassy paths and turtles are often seen sunning themselves on logs in the creek.
-The Greenway has many critters including bobcats, and is a sanctuary to local residents who appreciate a peaceful spot to enjoy nature.
-If you’re lucky, you may spot some river otters in the creek.
+Brown saltmarsh rabbits hop along the grassy paths and turtles are often seen sunning themselves on logs in the creek.
+The Greenway has many critters including bobcats.
+It’s a sanctuary for local residents who appreciate a peaceful spot to enjoy nature.
+On very lucky occasions, one might spot river otters in the creek.

 The city of Fernandina Beach offers some guidelines for the Greenway trails, to keep in mind: